Whatsapp | Call Now +966 82 52 321

 IMPORTANT NOTE: Visiting Hours & Strict Etiquette

-A visit to Jannat al-Baqi is a deeply spiritual act that requires adherence to specific rules to maintain its sanctity.
+A visit to Jannat al-Baqi is a profoundly spiritual act that requires adherence to specific rules to maintain its sanctity.
 Please be aware of the following:

-• Entry for Men Only: Currently, access inside the graveyard is permitted only for men.
-Women can view the graveyard from the outside and send their salutations and prayers from the perimeter.
+Currently, access inside the graveyard is permitted only for men.
+Women can view the cemetery from the outside and send their salutations and prayers from the perimeter.

 The Spiritual Significance: A Garden Favored by the Prophet (PBUH)